plblum/jivs/planning/ModelRules Design for Configuration.md

 ### 12.5 Why this approach was chosen

-This keeps `jivs-engine` decoupled from the config-analysis module while still allowing optional integration through `ValidationServices`.
+This keeps `jivs-engine` decoupled from the config-analysis module while still allowing optional integration through `JivsServices`.

 It also lets the config-analysis module remain independently customizable.